Gender roles in childhood: Social impacts

 The social impacts of imposing gender roles on children become evident very early in life and usually follow the child as they continue their development.
 It is most observable when they interact with other members of their age group.
+For example, social environments during childhood have a huge influence on the significance of gender roles and self-identity growing up.
+These social environments could be extended to adult roles such as parents, social media, and school.
 A child's peers serve as both an archetype and a sounding board for the proper way to express themselves.
 Alice Eagly affirms the idea that gender roles are a direct result of one's social interactions.
 She calls social behavior "gender-stereotypic" and says that most of the expectations of gender roles come from the stereotypes associated with them, such as a woman to be kind and compassionate and a man to be in control and independent.
 "This theory implicates conformity to gender-role expectations as a major source of the sexes' differing behavior."
 As a child explores those things in life that they may enjoy, the acceptance or criticism or their peers is crucial in whether or not they will continue to perform an activity.

 Children are especially apt at noticing when one of their peers violates their established gender role.
 As Fagot (1990) found, children had a pronounced response when one of their peers violated their established gender role.
 Same-sex peers acted as the distributors of both rewards for proper gender role behavior and punishments for improper gender role behavior.
 Boys who preferred to play with dolls rather than trucks were five to six times more likely to be harassed by their peers than those who conformed to the norm.
 Girls who preferred to play firefighter rather than nurse were ignored rather than criticized.
 Most importantly, Fagot's study shows the effect of gender segregation on children; boys tended to respond more readily to feedback from other boys while girls likewise responded to feedback from other girls.
 By surrounding themselves with members of the same sex, children are placing themselves in a situation where they more readily accept and conform to accepted gender roles.
+In a study, it was found that the use of toys had an influence on the cognitive skills of children.
+For example, if a child tends to use more feminine toys such as a doll they would be associated with a more nurturing nature, whereas a child using masculine toys they are associated with more aggressive behavior as well as spatial skills.